http-rs/async-mongodb-session/README.md

 $ cargo add async-mongodb-session
 ```

+## Overview
+This library allow you to utilises the document expiration feature based on a [specified number of seconds](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-after-a-specified-number-of-seconds) or in a [specific clock time](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-at-a-specific-clock-time) supported by mongodb to expire the session.

+The management of the expiry feature fits into the 12 factor [admin process definintion](https://12factor.net/admin-processes) so it's recommended to use an process outside of your web application to manage the expiry parameters.

 ## Configuration

 A `created` property is available on the root of the session document that so the [expiry feature](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-after-a-specified-number-of-seconds) can be used in the configuration.